-Every Shrimp Tested For Cocaine In UK Waterways Came Back Positive
+Every Shrimp That Was Tested For Cocaine In U.K. Waterways Came Back Positive

 Scientists testing for drugs and other contaminants in U.K. freshwater shrimp made a surprising discovery.
 Every single shrimp they tested came back positive for cocaine.
 Many of the shrimp also came back positive for ketamine and a banned pesticide known as fenuron.

 According to NPR, environmental scientists at King’s College in London tested shrimp for contaminants and found illicit drugs, pharmaceuticals, and other unusual compounds in the shrimp they tested.
-The one stand-out is that they found cocaine in every single one of the 15 sites that they tested.
+The one standout is that they found cocaine in every single one of the 15 sites that they tested.

-Not only was it universally present, but it showed up in at a similar amount no matter where they tested, which indicates “widespread contamination.”
+Not only was it universally present, but it showed up in a similar amount no matter where they tested, which indicates “widespread contamination.”

 Emma Rosi, who is an ecologist at the Cary Institute of Ecosystem Studies, spoke to NPR about similar research that she has done.